coderefinery/manuals/lesson-design.md

 book](http://teachtogether.tech/).
 The article [Ten quick tips for creating an effective lesson](https://doi.org/10.1371/journal.pcbi.1006915) is also a good summary of the main points.
+Finally, the [Carpentries Curriculum Development Handbook](https://cdh.carpentries.org/) gives practical information on how to design a new lesson and covers the entire lesson life-cycle with a good overview of the lesson release timeline.

 This doesn't replace your own knowledge in doing the actual teaching part.
 Instead, the first half gives pointers on making sure your